brochure design tips

 Your prospective customer and client are not going to take their time to visit your site after an initial meeting.

-Because the brochure is right in front of your prospects, they will be intrigued to learn more about your company and visit your website, and so it is a call for you to have a professional and effective brochure design.
+Because the brochure is right in front of your prospects, they will be intrigued to learn more about your company and visit your website, so it is a call for you to have a professional and effective brochure design.

 1. Overuse of italics, bold, and underlining – Underlining, bolding, and italicizing some of your text may certainly be helpful in highlighting what you want to be noticed and focused on by your readers.